samkorostov/Portfolio/README.md

 This repository will contain the source code for my personal portfolio website.
 The website will be built using **React**, as well as **Tailwind CSS**.
 The site will showcase my projects, skills, and contact information, and will be fully responsive and optimized for performance.

-## NOTE: Currently only functioning on LocalHost, finalizing visual appearance then working on backend
+## NOTE: Currently only functioning on LocalHost, finalizing visual appearance and resume download functionality before re-deploying to Github Pages

 ## Roadmap